marthoc/docker-deconz/README.md

 NoVNC acts as a proxy for the VNC server, meaning that if you disable VNC functionality, noVNC will not be available either.

-The minimum port for DECONZ_VNC_PORT must be 5900 or higher and the mimimum port for DECONZ_NOVNC_PORT must be 6080 or higher.
+The minimum port for DECONZ_VNC_PORT must be 5900 or higher and the minimum port for DECONZ_NOVNC_PORT must be 6080 or higher.

 ### Gotchas / Known Issues